PlantDefenseMetabolism/MetCirc/Readme.md

 (interactively) explore similarities and annotate features of MS/MS metabolomics data.
 The `R` package is especially designed to improve the interactive exploration of metabolomics data obtained from cross-species/cross-tissues comparative experiments.
-Notably, \Rpackage{MetCirc} includes functions to calculate the similarity between individual MS/MS spectra based on a normalised dot product calculation taking into account shared fragments or main neutral losses.
+Notably, `MetCirc` includes functions to calculate the similarity between individual MS/MS spectra based on a normalised dot product calculation taking into account shared fragments or main neutral losses.